rootech-inc/inbentory_cli/html/inventory_1/md/pause.md

 # view GRN
-- load grn items in list
+- check po items list and then save